 What do you think about when it comes to sustainability?
 Using fewer plastic bags?
 Recycling?
 Perhaps even going for more green products?

-To us writers over at Memang Asian, sustainability is something near and dear to our hearts.
-We believe that every little action counts, no matter how small it is.
+To me, sustainability is something near and dear to my heart.
+I believe that every little action counts, no matter how small it is.

-That’s why when the Planet Us campaign reached our ears, we knew we had to make time and cover this event.
+That’s why when the Planet Us campaign reached my ears, I knew I had to make time and cover this event.

 What is the Planet Us campaign

 Jointly developed and organised by Biji Biji Initiative and U.S. Embassy Kuala Lumpur, Planet Us is a nationwide campaign designed to inspire action and discussion on environmental conservation.

 The exhibition launched June 15th at the Sarawak State Library right here in Kuching and will be there until June 26th.
 It features an educational maze and several booths of local, organic, or green businesses.

 The initiative is scheduled to run for four months between June to September and will be hosted in several states including Kedah, Kelantan, Penang, Sabah, and Kuala Lumpur.